7 Tips for Parents for Preventing Teen Substance Abuse

 • Changes in appearance, hygiene, or weight

-You may also want to be aware of the signs of teen depression or other mental health disorders.
-If your teen is being bullied or cyberbullied, they are more at risk for substance abuse.
+You may also want to be aware of the signs of teen depression, anxiety, bullying, or other mental health disorders.
 If your teen is suffering from a mental health disorder, they may also be at higher risk for substance abuse.
-Watch for extreme sadness, hopelessness, irritability, anger, hostility, and frequent crying in addition to withdrawing from family and friends.
+Watch for extreme sadness, hopelessness, irritability, anger, hostility, frequent crying, and withdrawal from family and friends.

-If you suspect that your teen has an addiction or substance abuse problem, seek professional help as soon as possible.
-Not only for your teen, but also for yourself.
-Teen addiction can have implications for the entire family, and you may need professional counseling and a support system to help you get through your teen’s addiction.
+If you suspect that your teen has a substance abuse problem, seek professional help as soon as possible.
+Not only for your teen but also for yourself.
+Teen substance abuse can have implications for the entire family, and you may need professional counseling and a support system to help you get through.

-The unique way that your teen’s brain is developing makes it more susceptible to addiction than an adult’s.
+The unique way that your teen’s brain is developing makes it more susceptible to substance use disorder than an adult’s.
 To put it simply, the teen brain is primed for addiction.
-That means you can’t take a wait and see approach to prevention.
-The smallest amount of experimentation or drug misuse can quickly escalate to teen addiction.
-Take action and help your teens, and pre-teens, fight back against substance abuse and misuse that can turn into addiction.
+That means you can’t take a wait-and-see approach to prevention.
+The smallest amount of experimentation or drug misuse can quickly escalate to substance use disorders and even fatal overdoses.
+Take action and help your teens and pre-teens fight back against substance abuse that can have deadly repercussions.

 Related